The Mysterious Cities of Gold (2012 TV series): Season 3

-Season 4

 Broadcast

-The English version of the second season (counting from the 1982 series) premiered on Kix on November 9, 2013.
-Fabulous Films released it on DVD and Blu-ray on February 17, 2014 in the UK.
-In 2016, a third season was made and released in France, and subsequently released in English in Australia in 2018.
+The English version premiered on Kix on November 9, 2013.
+Fabulous Films released it on DVD and Blu-ray on February 17, 2014, in the UK.
+In 2016, the second season was made and released in France, and subsequently released in English in Australia in 2018.
+Season three was broadcast in French on RTS Un, but has yet to receive an English dub.